I love cemeteries. I know that sounds strange, but I do.

 By that time the neighborhood of Recoleta had become one of the city's most affluent areas and the cemetery soon became the final resting place of choice for most of Argentina's rich, famous, and powerful people.

 Many of the country's presidents, as well as business tycoons, artists, boxers, and even one of Napoleon's grandchildren are interred here.

 So by circling around a group of loud, American businessmen we easily found the noteworthy tombs, including the surprisingly understated resting place of former first lady, in the Familia Duarte tomb.
 If it weren't for the crowd, the flowers and our covert eavesdropping, we would have never known Evita was there.

-I spent the rest of the day delving deeper, in a trance, absorbing details.
+I spent the rest of the day delving deeper, in a trance, absorbing details with my camera.

 We exited through the church, where I found some interesting tributes to Jesus Christ.
 The depictions struck me as quite unique, an excellent description for the entire day.